Magphik/Unet-segmentation-nuclei-images/README.md

 and also calculate the estimate by the Sørensen-Dyes coefficient.

 Evaluate_model.py - a script with a model estimate, the Sørensen-Dyes coefficient is taken as an estimate and the result.
+On the validation data it is 0.86

 The Sørensen–Dice coefficient (see below for other names) is a statistic used to gauge the similarity of two samples.